NXLog Legacy Documentation

 Resolver (xm_resolver)

 This module provides functions for resolving (converting between) IP addresses and names, and between group/user IDs and names.
-The module uses an internal cache in order to minimize the number of DNS lookup queries.
+The module uses an internal cache to minimize the number of DNS lookup queries.

 To examine the supported platforms, see the list of installer packages in the Available Modules chapter.